availproject/avail-light/README.md

 ### Fetching the confidence for given block

-To fetch the the confidence for specific block, which is already processed by application client, we can perform `GET` request on `/v1/confidece/{block_number}` endpoint.
+To fetch the confidence for specific block, which is already processed by application client, we can perform `GET` request on `/v1/confidece/{block_number}` endpoint.

 ```sh
 curl "http://localhost:7000/v1/confidence/1"